-1960 - Redcliffe Bay, Portishead on October 2nd [notes][BBRC]
+1960 - Redcliffe Bay, Portishead on October 2nd [BBRC]

-1967 - off Steep Holm on September 30th [BBRC]

-1969 - Weston-s-Mare on September 20th [BBRC] [SBR]

-1993 - over Aust Cliff for ten minutes on April 11th [BBRC]

-1998 - briefly over CVL on February 18th [BBRC]

-1999 - Northwick Warth on June 5th [BBRC]

-2002 - briefly at Sand Point on April 21st [BBRC]

-Swift Apus apus
+ALPINE SWIFT Apus melba - S. One watched by W.A.H. hawking insects, Redcliffe Bay, Portishead, Oct.
+2; diagnostic features included large size, pale brown upperparts, white belly and broadly forked tail.
+Record - 1967 off Steep Holm on September 30th [BBRC] - 1969 Weston-s-Mare on September 20th [BBRC] [SBR] - 1993 over Aust Cliff for ten minutes on April 11th [BBRC] - 1998 briefly over CVL on February 18th [BBRC] - 1999 Northwick Warth on June 5th [BBRC] - 2002 briefly at Sand Point on April 21st [BBRC] Swift Apus apus A common breeding summer visitor and passage migrant.

-A common breeding summer visitor and passage migrant.
-The BBS results show a 86% decrease since 1994 and the chart below shows the annual percentage fluctuations.
+The BBS results show an 83% decrease since 1994 and the chart below shows the annual percentage fluctuations.

 The largest counts are of 10,000 at CVL on 31st May, 1980, 22nd June, 1985, 8th July, 1990, 25th May, 2002 and 16th May, 2007 and at BL on 12th July, 1974.
 A count of 15,000 at CVL is mentioned on the CVL Birding website but I am currently unable to trace the details.

-The earliest arrival date is 8th April, 2001, two at CVL while the latest departure is 15th November, 1974 at Downend [Bland (1992)][Hale 1991] and 12th November, 1978 at Littleton on Severn

-The status was similar in the past.
+The earliest arrival date is 8th April, 2001, two at CVL while the latest departure is 15th November, 1974 at Downend [Bland (1992)][Hale 1991] and 12th November, 1978 at Littleton on Severn The status was similar in the past.

-Pallid Swift Apus pallidus
+Pallid Swift Apus pallidus 0, 1 A national rarity.

-2020 - one picked up in Upper Kewstoke on 22nd October was rehabilitated in Somerset and released in Sussex [BBRC]

-Cuckoo Cuculus canorus

-An uncommon and seriously declining spring migrant and breeding summer visitor in line with national trends, the chart below shows the bird-days each year this century.
+2020 - one picked up in Upper Kewstoke on 22nd October was rehabilitated in Somerset and released in Sussex [BBRC] Cuckoo Cuculus canorus An uncommon and seriously declining spring migrant and breeding summer visitor in line with national trends.
+The chart below shows the bird-days each year this century.

-Very scarce after June, recent tracking has shown that most UK adults depart at this time.
+Annual bird-days this century Very scarce after June, recent tracking has shown that most UK adults depart at this time.
 The earliest arrival date is 20th March, 1983, a male at Burrington while the latest departure is 30th September, 2012, a juvenile missing some feathers at New Passage and Severn Beach.
 It was commoner in the past with both Wheeler (1874) and Charbonnier (1899) describing it as common while Davis (1947) called it 'common and widely distributed'.

-Pallas's Sandgrouse Syrrhaptes paradoxus

-A national rarity with a few local records from the invasions in the second half of the 1800's.

-Although Charbonnier (1899) says that 'several were obtained in 1863' I cannot trace any specific records, those mentioned in Davis (1947) are all from the present day Gloucestershire and page 115 of volume VI of the Bristol Naturalists Proceedings says none occurred 'in our vicinity'.
+Pallas's Sandgrouse Syrrhaptes paradoxus A national rarity with a few local records from the invasions in the second half of the 1800's.
+Although Charbonnier (1899) says that 'several were obtained in 1863' I cannot trace any specific records, those mentioned in Davis (1947) are all from the present-day Gloucestershire and page 115 of volume VI of the Bristol Naturalists Proceedings says none occurred 'in our vicinity'.
 Davis (1947) says that in the 1888 irruption 'single birds were shot on Kenn Moor and at Portishead and Yate, and two were killed at Hambrook, while a party of 20 was seen at Norton St. Philip.
 Others were reported from the Weston-super-Mare area'.
 Volume VI of the BNS Proceedings says, at page 115, that the birds at Yate, Hambrook and Kenn were all shot in July while Blathwayt (1906) says the Norton St. Philip birds were at the end of June.
 Hayes (2019) mentions eight, possibly ten, at Hambrook on 3rd June, 1888 but does not give a source.
 Feral Pigeon Columba livia

 An introduced, common resident, mostly found in urban areas with a largest count of 460 at the Floating Harbour on 12th December, 2018.
 The species was not mentioned in the annual reports until 1992.
 Tully (1998) analyses flock size in the 1991/92 winter.